How many days in Rome will be enough to see everything worth seeing?

 Can you do Rome in 3 days?
-Although three days are definitely enough to visit the most famous landmarks and enjoy some tasty authentic Italian food, it won’t leave much time to take a necessary breather.
+Although three days are definitely enough to visit the most famous Italian landmarks and enjoy some tasty authentic Italian food, it won’t leave much time to take a necessary breather.

 Is 4 days in Rome too much?
 Personally, 4 days are just the right timeframe to explore Rome, especially for a first-timer.

 Is 5 days in Rome too much?
 It’s not too long if you’re willing to venture beyond the city limits, to the neighboring charming locations or historical town – it really comes down to how much you wish to see.